jim4067/notes_app_frontend/README.md

 ## Technologies used in building the app

-The app (at least the front end) is built entirely using react.
+The front-end is built entirely using react.
 React offers the ability to code components that manage their own state and later combine them to design the complete user interface.

-The linter used for code consistency is eslint.(God this was a pain in the ass when your not consistent with your coding style).
+The linter used for code consistency is eslint.
 It made it easier to find bugs caused by typo's instead of spending the whole day searching for the missing curly bracket.

-The unit tests are performed using JEST (yay!
-Facebook).
+The unit tests are performed using JEST.
 As the landing page suggests the it is a delightful testing framework with a focus on simplicity.

 End to end testing was performed using Cypress.
-It is much more bearable to get it running compared to other e2e testing frameworks.
+It is much more bearable to get it running compared to other e2e testing frameworks (selenium, I am looking at you).
-There are also dependancies that deserve honourable mentions.

 [axios] as the HTTP client for making requests and receiving responses to and from the backend, because it is much more intuitive to use compared to the default fetch.